Ryohskay/pascal-sandbox/README.md

 The book suggests `ToString()` method on Integer, but I believe it is not available in fpc-Pascal.
 It is instead available as a utility function `IntToString()`.

+#### Type inference
+Type inference is not available in current fpc.
+I think I've read it's coming in the next release of fpc...

 ## Compilation
 When compiling, use `fpc ./hello.pas -FE./out/`.